 In Dorset, the programme is delivered at a fire station to students in Years 9-11, one evening per week for 20 weeks between January and July (excluding school holidays).

 The 2018 Fire Cadet unit will run from Blandford Fire Station on Monday evenings.
 Please note that, although applications are welcome from young people across Dorset (who must commit to the Blandford venue for the 20-week duration), priority will be given to mid/north Dorset applicants in the first instance.

-The course is designed to be fun, but it also challenges and develops the participants by getting them to:
+The programme is delivered by specially trained and DBS-checked staff and volunteers.
+It is designed to be fun, but it also challenges and develops the participants and supports their school and home lives by getting them to:

 - Work co-operatively within a team environment

 - Gain self-esteem and self-confidence

 - Adopt a new set of personal values

 - Understand the importance of safety issues and the consequences of anti-social behaviour

 - Consider their community and/or a local charity and give up some free time fund-raise